 For those of us fortunate enough to want to be a part of this chaos, navigating the minefield can be just as tough as the job itself.
 I found myself constantly moving around trying to find a like-minded kitchen who were interested in honing their craft.

 The average cook is paid minimum wage + $2 and the top chef position is on average $50,000 salary.
 This does not include the 80 hour work weeks that come along with it.
 The incredible amount of work that is required for a professional cook and the incredibly low pay that is dolled out.
 Professional cook is a trade and is the lowest paid trade alongside hairstylist.
 Several factors play into this.
-One reason being that most seasoned cooks have no desire to be officially certified or ticketed, which means that there is no baseline standard for professional cooks.
+One reason is that most seasoned cooks have no desire to be officially certified or ticketed, which means that there is no baseline standard for professional cooks.
 The lack of importance put on this means that everyone is effectively at the same level, wage wise, and no business would pay someone something they can pay someone else to do.

 Professional cooks and chefs are some of the hardest workers that I know.
 They sacrifice a lot and are paid very little.
 Until the standards change and unions form, it is doubtful that anything will change.
 If you are still with me and you are still interested in pursuing a career in the culinary arts – do it.
 It is rewarding and can teach you a lot about yourself.
-Know the pitfalls, have a goal, and go to work every day with the intention of doing the best work you can.
+Know the pitfalls, have a goal and go to work every day with the intention of doing the best work you can.
 Just don’t expect to be paid very much.